canonical/sdcore-nms/CONTRIBUTING.md

 # Contributing

+The NMS consists of both a backend and a frontend component.
+You need to set up and run both to contribute effectively to the project.

-## Development
+## Getting Started

-To make contributions to this project, make sure you have [`Nodejs 18`](https://nodejs.org/) installed.
+Ensure you have [`Nodejs 18`](https://nodejs.org/), Go installed, and access to a MongoDB instance.

-1. Clone the NSM and the Webui repositories:
+1. Clone the NMS and the Webui repositories:

    ```shell
    git clone git@github.com:canonical/sdcore-nms.git